RomanistHere/Measureland/src/markdown/posts/en/tutorial.md

 This article is going to cover everything you want to know about Measureland.

 <Summary
     text="Register and verify your email to measure land.
 Evaluate every point in the quiz, it's important.
-Comments can be extremely useful."
+Comments can be extremely useful.
+You can filter ratings.
+Points of Interest (POIs) are valuable places to live next to."
 />

 ### So you want to rate a place